 In late-February 2020, the new streamlined studentaid.gov website launched which consolidated all student loan and debt aid resources into a single, more user-friendly site.

-Now, the Department of Education has set its sights on a BIG objective that borrowers have been longing for: improved customer service, and holding servicers accountable for their performance in managing federal student loans.
-Education Secretary Betsy DeVos believes this goal starts with firing the old four major servicers and replacing them.
+Now, the Department of Education has set its sights on a BIG objective that borrowers have been longing for.
+This includes improved customer service, and holding servicers accountable for their performance in managing federal student loans.
+Former Education Secretary Betsy DeVos believes this goal starts with firing the old four major servicers and replacing them.

 “A loan servicer is a company that we assign to handle the billing and other services on your federal student loan on our behalf, at no cost to you.
 Your loan servicer will work with you on repayment options (such as income-driven repayment plans and loan consolidation) and will assist you with other tasks related to your federal student loans.” – Federal Student Aid website